List of bus stations in Singapore: Future Bus Interchanges

-Compassvale Bus Interchange is a bus interchange located along Compassvale Road in Sengkang, Singapore.
-First announced by the Land Transport Authority in November 2014 as an expansion for the adjacent Sengkang Bus Interchange, the interchange commenced operations on 12 March 2017.
+List of bus terminals

-Bus terminals
+Bus terminals are distinct from bus interchanges in Singapore.
+While bus interchanges are often air-conditioned and integrated with other connecting MRT lines, with some also part of Integrated Transport Hubs, bus terminals are a lot more bare-bones with only a small number of bus berths available.
+Additionally, not all bus terminals allow for boarding or alighting at the terminal.

 Buona Vista Bus Terminal

 Buona Vista Bus Terminal (location:1°18′33″N 103°47′11″E) is a bus terminal located at Holland Drive in the Buona Vista area of Singapore.
 The terminal is located adjacent to Buona Vista Community Centre, and close to the Buona Vista MRT station.
 Unlike most other terminals, it does not allow passenger boarding or alighting on the site itself.

 Previously, the Buona Vista area was served by the Commonwealth Avenue Terminal, located at the intersection of Commonwealth Avenue and North Buona Vista Road.
 Due to the construction of the Commonwealth Avenue extension in the 1970s, a portion of the terminal was affected, resulting in the creation of a temporary terminal at Holland Drive.
 The temporary Holland Drive terminal (located next to the City Shuttle Service terminus), started operating in November 1975 for certain bus routes.
 In 1982, SBS had to vacate the Commonwealth Avenue terminal and move to a temporary terminal called North Buona Vista Terminal.
 By the late 1980s, the present Buona Vista terminal had become operational, and bus services to the nearby Ayer Rajah Industrial Estate were introduced.